GENERAL STATEMENTS FOR ALL SERVICES (Rentals, Sales, Live Sound Engineering, DJ Services)

 to 1 day prior event date), but NO LATER than 24-hours before planned rental/service commencement date/time.
 Furthermore, if

 paying by credit card, Purchaser MUST pay before 3:00PM the day before the event date.
-Not paying as per these terms WILL RESULT
+Not paying as per these terms MAY result

 It is important to please understand that there is a great deal of work performed by PROVIDER making arrangements to procure/secure